CIA Tibetan program: History

 The Chinese army launched an invasion on the Tibetan capital of Lhasa, codenamed Operation Chamdo, in October 1950, thus solidifying the origin of the tension between China and Tibet.
 With this tension came Tibetan resistance towards China and the United States' interest in helping them fight the Chinese communist forces.
 In a memorandum from July 1958, the CIA described the growing resistance to the Chinese in Tibet.
 The memo noted, "During the past two and one half years, resistance has hardened and grown despite Chinese countermeasures that include military force as well as partial withdrawal of Chinese cadres and postponement of 'reforms' and other programs leading toward socialization" In the early 1950s, the CIA inserted paramilitary teams from the Special Activities Division (SAD) to train and lead Tibetan resistance fighters against the People's Liberation Army of China.
 The Tibetans were willing to fight the Chinese, as they shared the CIA's interests in stymieing the influence of communism from China on Tibet.
 The Tibetan people started to form anti-Chinese protests under the influence of the Dalai Lama.
 However, the government of Tibet did not encourage such anti-Chinese protest.
+Lhasa elites thought they could be easily replaced if the PRC laid reprisals for rebellion on them.
 The reasons behind the Tibetan people's motivation for the coup was because they perceived the Communist party, especially the Chinese, to be a threat to their religion: Buddhism the religion of Tibet is a form of Buddhism known as Vajrayana.
 The most significant facet obstructing Chinese Communists from successfully infiltrating Tibet was its strong societal structure.
 The Ganden Phodrang led by the Gelugpa sect of Tibetan Buddhism was the governing political authority in addition to being the most powerful philosophical school.
 Tibetan polity was known as a theocracy.
 Monasteries historically tried to create peace and understanding between the people who gave them the power of mass ideological guidance.